 Professional Blogging – Technical Writing

 I wrote this technical blog post for Severalnines on PostgreSQL Roles and their management.
 I was able to complete this project almost a full week early and surpassed the minimum 1500 word count with around 2700.
+As with most everything in blogging and technical writing, the opportunity to learn and grow is one of the greatest rewards and benefits.
 The blog post was published live on Jan 8, 2018.
 This is my first client work project.

 I really appreciate Severalnines giving me such a great opportunity.
 Published live on Apr 6, 2018.